Crypto27dev/clash_of_space_game/README.md

 ### Instruction:

 - Use mouse clicks on your space craft to start firing your enemies,
-- Your enemies can attack you in single form or in a bulk from any side & even can trick you with an approach to attack but will not attack.
+- Your enemies can attack you in single or in bulk from any side & even can trick you with an approach to attack but will not attack.
 So observe the screen carefully.
-- You can turn on auto-firing feature of your space craft by pressing F key one time on your keyboard.
-Also you can turn it off by pressing F key again,
+- You can turn on the AUTO-FIRING feature of your space craft by pressing 'F' key one time on your keyboard.
+Also you can turn it off by pressing 'F' key again,
 - Use arrow keys to move your space craft left, right, up or down in any position on your screen,
 - Depending on your fighting skill, you can cross level by level up to 9-10.
 For each next level, you will get stronger enemies or even bulk of enemies.
 - The more you get better fighting skills, you will have a chance of powerup yourself by having more powerful weapons for one time use.